guusj/books/Warbreaker_BrandonSanderson.md

 _You shouldn’t swear_, a voice said in his head. _Shashara told me that was evil._
 Vasher spun toward the sound.
 A little line of black smoke was trailing out from beneath the closed front doors of the palace.
 _Aren’t you going to thank me?_ Nightblood said. _I came to save you._
-One of his sets of clothing fell, the leg cut off by soldier’s clever strike.
+One of his sets of clothing fell, the leg cut off by a soldier’s clever strike.
 Vasher reached back, drawing the Breath back from the second set of clothing, then stepped with an unclothed toe on the fallen set, recovering the Breath from it as well.
 The soldiers backed away, wary, more than happy to let the Lifeless take him.
 And in that moment of peace, Vasher charged for the gates to the palace.
 He threw his shoulder against them, slamming them open, skidding into the entryway.
 A large group of men lay dead on the ground.
 Nightblood sprouted from one man’s chest, as usual, hilt pointing toward the sky.
 Vasher hesitated only briefly.
 He could hear Lifeless charging up behind him.
 He ran forward and grabbed Nightblood’s hilt and pulled the sword free, leaving the sheath behind in the body.